Ellsworth supports Charleston C-17s during hurricane

 |0

-This work, Ellsworth supports Charleston C-17s during hurricane [Image 3 of 3], by Amn Quentin Marx, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ellsworth supports Charleston C-17s during hurricane, by SSgt Hailey Staker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT